alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging.basic.md

 non-participant.
 (Transparency of Participation)

-If FooBook decides to represent itself as a conversation non-participant, then it **MUST NOT** have access to PCASM.
+If FooBook decides to represent itself as a conversation non-participant, then it **MUST NOT** have any access to PCASM.
 (Integrity of Participation / Non-Participation)

-If FooBook decides to represent itself as a conversation participant, then it **MUST NOT** have privileged access to PCASM, for instance via direct database access.
+If FooBook decides to represent itself as a conversation participant, then it **MUST NOT** have privileged access to PCASM, for instance via direct database access, but it may have "normal" access to PCASM of conversations where it is a participant.
 (Integrity of Participation, Equality of Participation)

 FooBook **MAY** retain means to eject reported abusive participants from a conversation.
 (Decrease in Closure of Participation)